NightLapse-Studios/Pumpkin/README.md

 -- creation
 I:ImageButton(P()
-	-- No need to type ` = Color3.new(...),`
+	-- No need to type `Color3.new(...),`
-	-- You can also pass in a color3 or a binding.
+	-- You can also pass in a color3 or binding.
 	:BackgroundColor3(1, 0, 0)
 	:Activated(function()
 		print("Clicked!")